pkrumins/node-video/readme.txt

 I also tried libx264 but since it was only supported by Chrome, I went with libtheora.
 Maybe I'll add libx264 later as it gets support from more browsers.

-This library was written for my and substack's StackVM startup.
+This library was written for my and SubStack's StackVM startup.

 ------------------------------------------------------------------------------